ni/monodrive-documentation/docs/monoDrive_home/GPS.md

 ```

 The GPS sensor provides the location information from the sensor's location.
-The location and orientation are relative to the EGO vehicle's origin.
+The location and orientation are relative to the ego vehicle's origin.

 ## Raw Output